Ronke (name)

-Ronke is a Yoruba name meaning "brings good things" or "brings prosperity," predominantly used for girls.
+Ronke (RON-keh (/rɒnˈke/)) is a Yoruba name meaning "brings good things" or "brings prosperity," predominantly used for girls.
 With a melodic sound and rich cultural heritage, it symbolizes positivity and strength.
 Rarely used in the U.S., it had 5 occurrences in 1972.
-Pronounced as RON-keh (/rɒnˈke/), it remains a beautiful and meaningful choice.

 Ronke can also be interpreted as "someone/something to cherish," especially in extended forms like Aderonke, Ibironke, Aronke, and Folaronke.